CarmeTeam/Carme-Docu/UserDoc/System/project/project.md

 # Create or join a project

-Resource allocation is limited in the default project, `My project Consequently, each user is encouraged to either create or join a project.
+Resource allocation is small in the default project.
+Consequently, each user is encouraged to either create or join another project.
-The default project `My Project` and its template

 **Note:** If projects are disabled in your Carme-cluster, you can skip this step and jump to **Usage: First Time**